AmericanRedCross/americanredcross.github.com/_posts/2023-01-31-mapswipe-analytics-and-groups.md

 ## What have we accomplished together?

 With the completion of this software project, we can now access details about the history of contributions on MapSwipe.
-By [filtering the community page to 2016 to 2022](https://community.mapswipe.org/?from=2016-07-16&to=2022-12-31) we can see the growth of MapSwipe, especially since 2020.
+By [filtering the community page to 2016 to 2022](https://community.mapswipe.org/?from=2016-07-16&to=2022-12-31) we can see the recent growth of MapSwipe.
+In 2021, users together spent a total of almost 4 months in MapSwipe swiping and searching for buildings or solving the other mission tasks.
+In 2022, that number jumped to 1 year.
+That is, one person would have had to swipe non-stop for all of 2022 to equal the total contributions of all users during the year.

 ![graph of time spend contributing by users of MapSwipe per year](/img/posts/20230131_contributions-graph.png)
 <br><span class="post-caption">After several comparable years for total time spent by users contributing on MapSwipe, there has been an increase, especially in 2022.</span>